 “NEC Celebrates Chadwick”, New England Conservatory Concert Program (November 15, 2004), New England Conservatory Archives.

 “George Whitefield Chadwick,” Wikipedia (Accessed 4 February 2008),

 The Chadwick collection consists of thirty-nine document cases, five drop front storage boxes, two scrapbooks, and eighteen volumes of memoirs/diaries.
 The document cases contain: professional, personal, and family correspondence; newspaper clippings; programs; reports; speeches/tributes and other miscellany.
 The drop front storage boxes contain photographs, daybooks, desk calendars, Ida May Chadwick’ s travel diaries, account ledgers and other personal artifacts.

 All of Chadwick's music manuscripts are individually cataloged and can be found by searching our online catalog.

-Access to the Chadwick Collection is granted by the Archivist or Director of Libraries.
+Access to the Chadwick Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.2: George Whitefield Chadwick Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: NECA 1.2 George W. Chadwick Papers, New England Conservatory Archives, Boston, MA.